Paulo-AndradeB/Prize-Promotions_And_Raffle-Drawings-Name-Picker/README.md

 # Prize-Promotions

-Welcome to the <b>Prize Promotions for Small Bussiness Web App.
+Welcome to the <b>Prize Promotions for Small Bussiness Web App</b>.

 This project belongs to the 2020.1 class university students of System Analysis and Development degree from <a  href="https://claretiano.edu.br/"> Claretiano</a> Brazilian-based International University.